Ottoman ironclad Lütf-ü Celil: Service history

-Lütf-ü Celil, meaning "Divine Grace", was ordered from the Forges et Chantiers de la Gironde shipyard in Bordeaux in 1867 and was laid down the following year.
+Lütf-ü Celil, meaning "Divine Grace", was ordered from the Forges et Chantiers de la Gironde shipyard in Lormont in 1867 and was laid down the following year.
 The ship had originally been ordered by the Khedivate of Egypt, an autonomous tributary state of the Ottoman Empire, but Egyptian efforts to assert their independence angered Sultan Abdülaziz, who, on 5 June 1867, demanded Egypt surrender all of the ironclads ordered from foreign shipyards.
 After lengthy negotiations, the vessel was formally transferred to the Ottoman Empire on 29 August 1868.
 She was launched in 1869 and completed for sea trials in 1870.
 The ship was commissioned into the Ottoman fleet in March that year.